Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-customization.md

 ```

 ## Sent messages color:
-Add below code to change color of sent messages color in your css file
+Add below code to change color of sent messages in your css file
 ```
 mck-msg-left .mck-msg-box{
 background-color: white;